SaravananRajaraman/learn/grunt/README.md

  2. Install grunt by follow the steps.
 	 1. Move to project folder via CMD.
 	 2. Then type `npm install grunt - -save -dev`.
- 3. Make the package.json ([Ref](https://www.npmjs.org/doc/files/package.json.html)) or simple use `npm init` or create the file package.json file and fill it
+ 3. Make the package.json ([Ref](https://www.npmjs.org/doc/files/package.json.html)) or simple use `npm init` or create the file package.json file and make suer your package look like

-    `{
+        {
 	      	"name": "name of your application",
 	      	"version": "version code",
 	      	"devDependencies": {
 			"grunt": "^0.4.5"
 	      	}
-    }`
+    	}

  4. Then make Gruntfile.js for operation you need or download the sample @ [Gruntfile.js](https://www.dropbox.com/s/edqtb6qvun78smt/Gruntfile.js?dl=0).